atenasadat/CSCI360-Lab1/README.md

 python test.py
 ```

-from inside your the directory.
+From inside your directory.
 These are starting points that reflect
 the same type of tests that we will run in order to evaluate and grade
 the correctness of your algorithm.